CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 _Live Coding Exercise_

-Let's step through how the Fetch function is used and what it is comprised off
+Let's step through how the Fetch function is used and what it is comprised of

 ```javascript
 //Retrieve the JSON